mailgannt/openvpn/README.md

 openvpn_Client.sh

 # What is this script all about?
-This bash script will automate and reduce the time aqnd process of client configuration and produce the following files:
+This bash script will automate and reduce the time and process of client configuration and produce the following files:
 1. CSR request
 2. Shared and public keys
 3. certificates